MarijQ/Household-Energy-Forecasting/README.md

 - LSTM Single: 5266.041
 - LSTM Sequential: 2984.296
 - Prophet: 12197.262

-### Key Observations:

-### ***Electricity Predictions***:

-LSTM Single performed the best, achieving the lowest RMSE, followed by SARIMAX and LSTM Sequential.
-Prophet and ARIMA were less effective for electricity consumption predictions.

-### ***Gas Predictions***:
+### ***Analysis***:

-ARIMA performed better compared to the other models, though its RMSE was still relatively high.
-Prophet struggled significantly with gas data, likely due to the higher percentage of missing values and imputation assumptions.
+1. *Best-Performing Model*:

+ARIMA produced the lowest RMSE (2936.300), showing that its simple, statistical approach was well-suited for gas consumption data, especially when dealing with short-term dependencies.

+2.	*Similar Performance of SARIMAX*:

+SARIMAX closely followed ARIMA with an RMSE of 2937.412.
+However, the inclusion of seasonal components didn’t offer significant improvements, possibly due to the inconsistent patterns in gas data.

+3.	*LSTM Models*:

+- LSTM (Sequential) performed moderately (RMSE: 2984.296), slightly worse than ARIMA and SARIMAX.
+Its results suggest that while LSTMs can capture complex patterns, they struggled due to the high proportion of missing values and irregularities in gas usage.
+- LSTM (Single) had the poorest performance among the models (RMSE: 5266.041).
+It indicates that the Single LSTM struggled to generalize well on this dataset.

+4.	*Poor Performance of Prophet*:

+Prophet showed the highest RMSE (12197.262), indicating that it struggled to handle the irregular and sparse nature of the gas consumption data.

-### ***Insights Gained***:
+### ***Insights***:

-- Electricity consumption was easier to predict, showing more consistent patterns across the dataset.
-- Gas consumption predictions were challenging, as the dataset had significant missing values and less consistent patterns.
+- Gas consumption predictions were more challenging due to missing data and irregular patterns.
+- Imputation of missing values (with 0) likely affected the models’ ability to accurately capture trends in gas usage.
--	Weather conditions and time-based features had a noticeable impact on both electricity and gas usage trends.
+- Weather features, particularly temperature, had a significant influence on gas usage, with higher consumption during colder periods.

+### ***Overall Observations***:
+- Electricity predictions were generally more accurate due to stable and consistent patterns in the data.
+Advanced models like LSTM Single and SARIMAX performed the best.
+- Gas predictions faced challenges due to irregularities and data gaps, with simpler models like ARIMA outperforming more complex methods.

-These results highlight the need for choosing models based on the characteristics of the dataset and the specific energy type being analyzed.
+These results highlight the importance of tailoring model selection to the characteristics of the dataset and the type of energy being predicted.

 # 6. Running the code (script)
 explain how to run the code, dependencies and requirements